dansmyers/DataScienceAndAnalytics/Sprint-1-Descriptive_Statistics_and_R/README.md

 - **Week 2**: Complete Chapter 2 of the ZyBook.
 We will complete Labs 2 and 3 in class, after which you will be able to complete the remaining two homework problems.

 - **Week 3 before the quiz**: Complete the last problem using Lab 3 as a reference if you didn't finish it during the second week.
 Finish any remaining ZyBook questions.

+- **Don't wait until the last minute**!
+You won't have time to finish everything if you don't start promptly.

+- The lab documents are important resources.
+Review them and use them as references when completing the homework projects.